 When it comes to implementing a physical literacy curriculum at this early age, the main requirement is being able to set up an activity, not perform it.
 If you can read instructions and set up basic activities such as finger painting, you can just as easily organize basic physical activities and games for preschool children.

 There are plenty of free curriculum resources online to get you started in building your early years physical literacy program.
 One of your best first stops is the early years physical literacy website at Mount Royal University.

 MRU has spent several years carefully developing, testing, and improving their physical literacy activity resources, program planning materials, and educator workshops.
 You can access all their resources for free online.
 For example, the Hop, Skip and a Jump resource booklet is full of active games for developing FMS at the preschool stage.
-Meanwhile, the Early Years Physical Literacy Planning Manual helps you to cover all the essentials as you map out your program from week to week.
+Meanwhile, the Early Years Physical Literacy Planning Manual [PDF] helps you to cover all the essentials as you map out your program from week to week.

 Active for Life is also an important source for free early years physical literacy resources.
 Our lesson plans and lesson plan modules for ages 3 to 5 years are intended for educators who are working with groups of children in early years centres.
 Our activities for ages 0 to 3 years are primarily intended for parents with one or two infants or toddlers, though they could also be useful to professional caregivers and educators in work settings.

 Further resources to expand your knowledge

 If you find that you want more ideas for games and activities, the Fundamental Movement Skills Game Cards [PDF] from Australia offer almost 50 pages of locomotor and manipulative skills games for preschool settings.